Satho-M/MissingC/README.md

 2. Unzip the folder and run the `MissingC.exe`

+**Be aware: The program might take some time to start the first time you run it.**

 ## User Guide

 Before creating a new Chain, use the button `Update Clubs` for your clubs to show up.